playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 This is a guide for migrating from Play 2.6 to Play 2.7.
 If you need to migrate from an earlier version of Play then you must first follow the [[Play 2.6 Migration Guide|Migration26]].

+### Guice compatibility changes

+Guice was upgraded to version [4.2.0](https://github.com/google/guice/wiki/Guice42), which causes following breaking changes:

+ - `play.test.TestBrowser.waitUntil` expects a `java.util.function.Function` instead of a `com.google.common.base.Function` now.
+ - In Scala, when overriding the `configure()` method of `AbstractModule`, you need to prefix that method with the `override` identifier now (because it's non-abstract now).

 ### `play.Logger` deprecated

 `play.Logger` has been deprecated in favor of using SLF4J directly.
 You can create an SLF4J logger with `private static final Logger logger = LoggerFactory.getLogger(YourClass.class);`.
 If you'd like a more concise solution, you may also consider [Project Lombok's `@Slf4j` annotation](https://projectlombok.org/features/log).